 Christ Fellowship is all about Jesus.
 Each Sunday we gather to lift high the glory of God in his Son, Jesus Christ.
 We don't gather to celebrate how great we are.
 Instead, our goal is to celebrate how great he is.
 He is the focus of our singing, our prayers, our sermons, our giving, and our taking of the Lord's Supper.
 Everything we do is for Jesus.

 2. Expect Contemporary Music with Deep, Biblical Content

 Our music style is contemporary with a band providing the accompaniment.
 However, our main concern is the content of the songs.
 We sing praise songs, hymns, modern hymns — anything with good, Christ-centered lyrics.

 We value communion with God through prayer.
 During the service, we will pray many times.
 Usually, a pastor will voice a prayer for the things going on in our church, for other churches in the area, and for our community.
 We also value the public reading of the Word (1 Tim 4:13).
 We often read rather long passages of Scripture.
 It's God's word to us and we want to hear it!

 4. Expect to Hear Sermons Series from Books of the Bible

 Our sermons are most often expository — that means we preach through books of the Bible, rather than on topics.
 Expect our sermons to last 30 to 40 minutes.
 The preaching of the Word is the climax of the worship service.

 We celebrate the Lord's Supper weekly at Christ Fellowship.
 Anyone who is a believer in Christ and who has been baptized as a believer is welcome to celebrate with us.

 6. Expect that We Will Love Your Children

 We believe that children are a blessing from the Lord and a wonderful picture of how to receive the Kingdom of God (Luke 18:17).
-We provide children's classes for children under 5 years old.
+We provide children's classes for children under 5 years old during the service.
 We will take good care of your children and provide a good and beneficial time while their parents are in worship.